depperm/first-project-ideas/README.md

     Everyone wants to lose something sometime.
 Let users tediously enter calories so they can track their eaten calories.
 They should also be able to enter their weight at varying time, vague exercise (calorie output), and have nice charts.
 - Converter

     Does a chocolate chip cookie have more energy than TNT.
 Don't google it, create a converter to convert from one format to another.
-Euros to dollars, pounds to kilos, calories to energy, inches to centimeters, or something else.
+Euros to dollars, pounds to kilos, calories to energy, inches to centimeters, and everything in between.
 Convert your boring life to one full of stress debugging this doozy.
 - Death Clock/Calculator

     Predicate when you will die based on statistics for your age, gender, habits, and location.
 Expected use would be to change ones conditions to have a later death date, get that high score.